eileenchoe/olive/README.md

 ![olive-logo](https://github.com/eileenchoe/olive/blob/master/resources/olive-logo2.png)

 ## Introduction
-Olive is a static language that complies to JavaScript.
+Olive is a high-level, high-performance language for numerical computing.
 Olive combines the expressivity and power of Python with the first class support for matrix and array mathematics of languages like Julia and MATLAB.
 Olive's goal is to make programming delightful for data science and numerical computing applications.
 A simple syntax paired with implicit typing reduces the overhead of language-specific syntax and allows the programmer to focus on the content of their programs.

 ## List of Features
 - `.oil` file extension
 - Named and Default Parameters
-- Strongly, Statically, and Implicitly Typed
+- Strongly, Statically, and Implicitly Typed (Optional manifest typing for disambiguation)
 - String Interpolation
 - Built in data structures